Pay Down Debt Or Invest? Implement FS DAIR

 The only debt interest levels above 10% in this current interest rate environment are debts from credit card companies, payday loans, and loan sharks.

-You might also be consolidating your debts by getting a personal loan through a lending marketplace like Credible.
+You might also be consolidating your debts by getting a personal loan.
 You should be able to get a personal loan interest rate that is much is lower than the average credit card interest rate.

 FS-DAIR (Debt and Investment Ratio) Chart